 Financial information for all FCMs can be found on the CFTC website at http://www.cftc.gov/.

-CHS Hedging provides individualized consulting and education in the areas of agriculture, energy and crop nutrients.
-The Company’s wholly owned subsidiary Russell Consulting Group provides an avenue to offer marketing and financial advice to crop and livestock producers.
+CHS Hedging provides individualized consulting and education in the areas of agriculture, energy and crop nutrients..
 The Energy Risk Management Program puts dedicated energy market expertise to work for commercial energy business.
-And the Crop Nutrient Risk Management Program delivers consultation for crop nutrient dealers and retailers, with a special emphasis on inventory and risk transfer strategies.
-CHS Hedging uses approximately 2% of its assets and 0% of its net capital for consulting and education.
+The Crop Nutrient Risk Management Program delivers consultation for crop nutrient dealers and retailers, with a special emphasis on inventory and risk management strategies.
+CHS Hedging uses approximately 0.8% of its assets and 0% of its net capital for consulting and education

 CHS Hedging’s customers primarily trade in the agriculture and energy markets.
-The Company clears grain trades directly at the Chicago Board of Trade and the Minneapolis Grain Exchange.
-For the clearing of other products, the Company utilizes R. J. O’Brien & Associates, LLC and SG Americas Securities Holdings, LLC as carrying brokers.
+The Company clears grain trades directly at CME Group exchanges, including the Chicago Mercantile Exchange (CME), Chicago Board of Trade (CBOT), New York Mercantile Exchange (NYMEX) and the Minneapolis Grain Exchange (MGEX).
+For the clearing of other products, the Company utilizes R. J. O’Brien & Associates, LLC as a carry broker.
 The Company requires that FCMs meet certain criteria with regard to capitalization, access to liquidity, creditworthiness, concentration and regulatory and supervisory compliance.

 The Chicago Board of Trade, part of CME Group, Inc., is the DSRO for CHS Hedging.
 The web address is www.cmegroup.com.